giantswarm/cert-operator/README.md

         - --service.vault.config.pki.commonname.format=%s.g8s.aws.giantswarm.io
 ```

+- Note: Edit YOUR_VAULT_HOST to point at your Vault endpoint.
-- Note: this should only be used for development.
+- Note: This should only be used for development.
 See the [/kubernetes/](https://github.com/giantswarm/cert-operator/tree/master/kubernetes)
 directory and [Secrets](https://github.com/giantswarm/cert-operator#secrets) for a production ready configuration.

 ### Creating TPOs (Third Party Objects)